Rhythm2125/HealthifyMe/README.md

 ### 5. **Enhanced Accessibility**
 HealthConnect supports a user-friendly interface and accessible design to ensure inclusivity and ease of use for individuals of all ages.

-## Application Link
-You can access the HealthConnect application by clicking the link below:

-## How to Use
-1. Download the app using the link provided.
-2. Register or log in to create a profile.
-3. Navigate through the app to:
-   - Report symptoms for disease prediction.
-   - Access medicine details.
-   - Scan and interpret medical documents.
-   - Play exercise-focused games.

-## Future Enhancements
-- Adding more games for diverse exercise options.
-- Expanding the database for symptom analysis and disease prediction.
-- Incorporating real-time doctor consultation and appointment scheduling.

 **This is in Developement Process**